kubernetes/community/sig-architecture/annual-report-2021.md

 - Policies to move features across the project to GA, including:
     - [Conformance Without Beta](https://github.com/kubernetes/enhancements/tree/master/keps/sig-architecture/1333-conformance-without-beta)
     - [Preventing Permabeta](https://github.com/kubernetes/enhancements/tree/master/keps/sig-architecture/1635-prevent-permabeta)
+- The Enhancements subproject has a number of initiatives, including:
+    - Process changes: the team has been working with the Release Team to assist SIGs in taking greater ownership of their KEPs during the release cycle, reducing reliance on the RT and allowing them to better organize their work and increase communication between SIGs and authors.
+    - The Receipts Project (ongoing) is working on automating some of the mechanics of KEP process to streamline and better track KEPs in a release cycle.
+    - KEPs have been transitioned to the new format which includes kep.yamls and a new directory structure (special thanks to @wojtek-t and new contributor @shekhar-rajak for all of their hard work on this!).

 **Year to date KEP work review: What’s now stable?
 Beta?
 Alpha?
 Road to alpha?**